-I knew he would not be able to remember those lines, so I wrote them out, as well as the last sentences before them.
-After working on the service for about an hour, I came out of our bedroom and asked him if we could go over it.
+I knew he wouldn’t be able to remember those lines, so I wrote them out, as well as the last sentences before them.
+After working on the service for about an hour, I came out of our bedroom and asked if we could go over it.

-He kept mumbling the same thing over and over again.
+He kept mumbling the same thing over and over.
 I leaned in further to hear him more clearly, “forever and ever, forever and ever, forever and ever…”

 The morning of our wedding — August 24, 2014 — came without incident.
 No shortness of breath.
 His eating had marginally improved.
-The weather, which had initially been forecast to be rainy, turned out to be the nicest day of the month.
+The weather, which had been forecast as rain, turned out to be the nicest day of the month.
 Mid-80s, sunny, just the right amount of breeze.
 Our families had come in from out of town.
 Old friends and new friends were ready and excited.
-It was turning out to be a beautiful, albeit bittersweet day.
+It was turning out to be a beautiful, albeit bittersweet, day.

-I was getting ready in our neighbor’s apartment across the hall when about an hour before the ceremony one of Andy’s best friends knocked on the door.
+I was getting ready in our neighbor’s apartment across the hall when one of Andy’s best friends knocked on the door.
 He was out of breath and clearly shaken.

 “Andy just had an episode.
 He started to collapse and go unconscious when he was moving from his recliner to his wheelchair.
-He is awake and his vitals are okay right now, but we called the police and the EMT’s are on their way.”
-Luckily, my brother, a radiation oncologist, had offered to be with Andy while he got dressed for the wedding and was there to help.
+He is awake and his vitals are okay right now, but we called the police and the EMTs are on their way.”

 With my hair up and my wedding dress still hanging on the wall, I ran over to our apartment.
-I found Andy in the recliner with my brother and our friends around him.
+I found Andy in the recliner with my brother — a radiation oncologist who’d offered to stay with him — and our friends.
 I walked up and he apologized, “I’m sorry, are you mad at me?”